openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 * **Weight.** Different problems in a particular problem set can be given different weights.
 For more information, see :ref:`Problem Weight`.

-* **Accessible Label.** In the problem text, you can add formatting to identify the specific question that learners need to answer.
-This question text is used by screen readers, reports, and Insights.
-For more information, see :ref:`Simple Editor`.

 .. _Problem Studio View: